luchiansienna/TradingApp/README.md

 but for the simplicity I used only one transactions sql table.

 Also there are columns that can be indexed for faster browsing through the database, but in our case is not necessary.

+There are a lot of other tests to be created, for different cases.